Why are my emails ending up in spam?

 • Correctly enter SPF/DKIM/DMARC in DNS.

-• Use a serious subject (no caps lock, no sensational wording).
+• Use a reputable subject line (no caps lock, no sensational wording).

-• Keep sender address clear and consistent (e.g. always “info@your-domain.at”).
+• Keep the sender address clear and consistent (e.g., always “info@your-domain.at”).

 • Do not use suspicious keywords or unnecessarily many links.

-• Sending limits: The limits are set to protect against spam and are not intended for marketing mails.
+• Sending limits: The limits are set to protect against spam and are not intended for marketing emails.
+You can find them here: How many emails can/may I send (email limit)?

-• Spam filter sensitivity: Many identical emails in a short time are quickly marked as mass mail.
+• Spam filter sensitivity: Many identical emails sent in a short time are quickly flagged as mass mail.

 • Reputation: Web hosting servers share the IP.
-Even a few complaints (spam reports) can massively affect deliverability.
+Even a few complaints (spam reports) can massively impair deliverability.

-• Missing functions: No bounce handling, no statistics, no automatic unsubscribe – all things professional newsletter services offer.
+• Missing features: No bounce handling, no statistics, no automatic unsubscribe – all features that professional newsletter services offer.

 Typical spam traps in newsletters